dean0x7d/pybinding/docs/advanced/kwant.rst

     pb.pltutils.legend(loc='upper left', reverse=True)

 For each system size, the transmission is calculated as a function of barrier height for 100 values.
-Even though pybinding reconstruct the entire model every time the barrier is changed, the system build time is so fast that it doesn't affect the total calculation time.
+Even though pybinding reconstructs the entire model every time the barrier is changed, the system build time is so fast that it doesn't affect the total calculation time.
 In fact, the extremely fast build actually enables pybinding to outperform Kwant in the overall calculation.
 Even though Kwant only repopulates field data at each loop iteration, this still